What Is The Best Time Of Year To Lay Turf?

 Although summer months do not present the most ideal of the year to lay turf, it is still possible.
 It is important that the soil is well watered before the new lawn has been put down in order to make sure there is lots of moisture to help the grass grow smoothly.

 During summer, laying turf requires a great amount of care due to the heat.
 It is imperative that, while the turf settles into the soil, you should avoid walking on and using the grass.
 If you have children, pets or hopes of a garden party, we would recommend restricting access to the new lawn until autumn.
+Read our guide about laying turf in July.

 Tips For Laying Turf In Autumn